n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

-The zero-width space may be used between words — even though no visual word spacing results — in order to indicate word breaks within a text that can be used by line-breaking algorithms in a hgher-level typesetting environment.
+The zero-width space may be used between words — even though no visual word spacing results — in order to indicate word breaks within a text that can be used by line-breaking algorithms in a higher-level typesetting environment.